-- 1. What type of good (private, public, common resource, produced by a natural monopoly) is a broadcast television or broadcast radio signal?
-Explain. - Answer: Public good.
-A broadcast signal is not rival and not excludable. - 2 Are goods of this type normally provided by private industry?
+1. What type of good (private, public, common resource, produced by a natural monopoly) is a broadcast television or broadcast radio signal?
+Explain.

+Answer: Public good.
+A broadcast signal is not rival and not excludable.

+2. Are goods of this type normally provided by private industry?
 Why?

-Answer: Public goods are rarely if ever provided by private industry because of the free-rider problem.
-Because the signal is not rival and not excludable, a private from could not prevent anyone who has not paid for the signal from receiving it and as a result no-one would be prepared to pay. - 3 Private companies have been providing broadcast radio television and radio since the invention of the medium.
+Answer: No, because it is not profitable to produce a good for which non-payers cannot be excluded from consuming it.

+3. Private companies have been providing broadcast radio television and radio since the invention of the medium.
 How do they make it profitable if they cannot charge the recipient of the signal?